digiscot/digiscot-website/pages/challenge.md

 - Contact’s phone number

-On receipt of this we will send you a user name to login to the online Challenge Fund Community where you will be able to populate and edit your application.
+Within 48hrs you will recieve an email with your user name to login to the online Challenge Fund Community where you will be able to populate and edit your application.

 ### Information sessions